u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

 Static files organization
 -------------------------

-Odoo addons have some conventions on how to structure various files.
+Thrive Bureau ERP addons have some conventions on how to structure various files.
 We explain here in more details how web assets are supposed to be organized.

-The first thing to know is that the Odoo server will serve (statically) all files located in a *static/* folder, but prefixed with the addon name.
-So, for example, if a file is located in *addons/web/static/src/js/some_file.js*, then it will be statically available at the url *your-odoo-server.com/web/static/src/js/some_file.js*
+The first thing to know is that the Thrive Bureau ERP server will serve (statically) all files located in a *static/* folder, but prefixed with the addon name.
+So, for example, if a file is located in *addons/web/static/src/js/some_file.js*, then it will be statically available at the url *your-Thrive Bureau ERP-server.com/web/static/src/js/some_file.js*

 The convention is to organize the code according to the following structure: